The ULTIMATE Face Painting BRUSH GUIDE

 These brushes are not as common in face painting kits, but they open the door to cool tricks, strokes and sometimes faster face painting!

-CHOOSING THE RIGHT PAINT BRUSHES
+CHOOSING THE RIGHT FACE PAINT BRUSHES

 Should I use Natural or Synthetic Brushes for Face Painting?